rtrelease/Jetson-Symbolics-Neuromorphics/Arduino.md

 One of the objectives of all this development is also to support ongoing AI Lab research into new neuromorphic or biomimetic neural network models that operate *unclocked in realtime*, like analog integrating 'spiking' biological neurons, especially in [cortical microcircuits](https://academic.oup.com/book/24640).

-A decade ago, I was working on another platform with an experimental simulator that used 16 Arduino Micros to model synaptically networked, spiking, analog threshold-triggered pyramidal cells and interneurons in a simple neocortical microcircuit.
+A decade ago, I was working on another platform with an experimental simulator that used 16 Arduino Micros to model dynamics of synaptically networked, spiking, analog threshold-triggered pyramidal cells and interneurons in a simple neocortical microcircuit.

 Today, new access to my original legacy simulator programming and its Arduino Mega 2560 microcontroller were provided by now trusted *apt repository installations* of the Arduino IDE in the enhanced Java environments of both the Xeon RTX GPU workstation and the ARM64 Jetson AGX Orin DK.